apache/spark/docs/apache-airflow-providers-apache-hive/connections/hive_metastore.rst

 --------------------------

 Host (optional)
     The host of your Hive Metastore node.
+It is possible to specify multiple hosts as a comma-separated list.

 Port (optional)
     Your Hive Metastore port number.